Our Guides & FAQs

 • anything illegal

 Yes.
-Your wishes are not legally binding but including them in your will does provide guidance to your executors.
-It is important to ensure your loved ones know of your funeral wishes as family members may make funeral arrangements before the contents of your will is known.
+Your wishes are not legally binding but including them in your Will does provide guidance to your executors.
+It is important to ensure your loved ones know of your funeral wishes as family members may make funeral arrangements before the contents of your Will is known.

-If you have minor children, you should consider appointing a guardian in your will.
+If you have minor children, you should consider appointing a guardian in your Will.
 A guardian will take parental responsibility for a minor child, in the event all those with parental responsibility have died.

 A guardian should be someone who does not already have parental responsibility for the minor.
 It is for you to decide who you should appoint as guardian of your minor children, however you should take care to ensure the person you appoint is able to fulfill their responsibilities and make decisions that are in the minor’s best interests in a variety of matters such as health, education, diet, hobbies, and religion etc.

-An executor is appointed in a will and is responsible for carrying out the instructions in the will.
+An executor is appointed in a Will and is responsible for carrying out the instructions in the Will.
 They will collect in the assets of the estate, pay off debts and liabilities, and distribute the estate to the nominated beneficiaries.

 See our Pricing page for a summary of our fees.